thefawsec/thefawsec.github.io/_posts/CTF-Walkthroughs/Tryhackme-Rooms/2021-04-11-THM-Internal.md

 ![](/assets/img/posts/thm-internal/Screenshot_20210409_173140.png)

-So now we can use these credentials and login as admin at http://internal.thm/blog/wp-login.php.
+So now we can use these credentials and login as admin.
-> If you are not able to access the internal.thm on your browser, you need to add the domain name and IP to your `/etc/hosts` file.

 While checking the admin panel, we see that there are two posts.
 From which one is private.
 This post contains some sort of credentials.